 The Small Claims court does not report to any credit reporting agency; however, these agencies come to the court often and place the judgment on the losing party's credit record even after the judgment is paid.

-If you need additional assistance or have questions filing your claim, contact our Small Claims Advisor, Wendy Dier, at (530) 233-2008.
+If you need additional assistance or have questions filing your claim, please contact our Self Help Facilitator, Stephen King, at (530) 233-4444 for further assistance.

 If you choose Small Claims court to resolve a dispute and you are the plaintiff, you give up the right to have another court review the Small Claims judge's decision.
 In other words, the plaintiff has no right of appeal.
 Therefore, if you lose, that is probably the end of the case.
 However, the person or entity you sue (defendant) may appeal the judge's ruling.
 When such an appeal is filed, the entire case will be heard again.